InMindVR-Dev/DSI-StreamerConnector/README.md

 DSI-Streamer can stream data to TCP-IP port.
 This C# code allows to retreive data from a DSI-Streamer server and simply output it to the console.

-usage : DSI-StreamerConnector.exe IPADDRESS PORT DEBUG
+##usage DSI-StreamerConnector.exe IPADDRESS PORT DEBUG

 where :

 IPADDRESS is the DSI-Streamer Ip address (ipv4)